Pope visits Bulgaria, a poor EU nation hostile to migrants

-SOFIA, Bulgaria (AP) — Pope Francis is visiting Bulgaria, the European Union’s poorest country and one that has taken a hard line against migrants, a stance that conflicts with the pontiff’s view that reaching out to vulnerable people is a moral imperative.
+SOFIA, Bulgaria (AP) — Pope Francis arrived Sunday in Bulgaria, the European Union’s poorest country and one that has taken a hard line against migrants at the same time the pontiff has urged Europe to open its arms and hearts to refugees.

-On a two-day trip that began Sunday, Francis plans to tour a refugee center and dive into the Vatican’s complicated relations with the Bulgarian Orthodox Church.
+During his two-day visit, Francis plans to tour a refugee center and dive into the Vatican’s complicated relations with the Bulgarian Orthodox Church.
 He will then have daylong stop Tuesday in neighboring North Macedonia, the first by a pope.

-Francis will meet with Prime Minister Boyko Borisov, whose center-right, pro-Brussels coalition government includes three nationalist, anti-migrant parties.
-The government has called for the closure of EU borders to migrants and sealed off its own frontier to Turkey with a barbed-wire fence.
+Francis’ first meeting Sunday was with Prime Minister Boyko Borisov, whose center-right, pro-Brussels coalition government includes three nationalist, anti-migrant parties.
+The government has called for the EU to close borders to migrants and has sealed off its own border to Turkey with a barbed-wire fence.

 The Argentine pope has made the plight of migrants and refugees a hallmark of his papacy, urging governments to build bridges, not walls, and to do what they can to welcome and integrate refugees fleeing wars and poverty.
 His visit falls just three weeks before European Parliament elections across the EU’s 28 nations in which nationalist, anti-migrant parties are expected to make a solid showing.